AlabamaASRL/asset_asrl/doc/examples/zermelo.rst

 Ernst Zermelo's question of optimal navigation is a classic in the field of optimal control.
 In this tutorial, we will demonstrate how ASSET can be used to construct a modular solution approach that allows the user to easily manipulate the conditions of the problem.
-These type of parameter estimation tasks were a core motivation during intial development, and although it requires some intermediate programming techniques, the return on investment is extremely compelling.
+These type of parameter estimation tasks were a core motivation during initial development, and although it requires some intermediate programming techniques, the return on investment is extremely compelling.
 This tutorial will move a bit faster than the :ref:`Orbit Family Continuation` example, and focuses more on how to use ASSET rather than how ASSET works.
 We'll also be finding trajectories that optimize an objective instead of just satisfying constraints.